 The first dengue vaccine, Dengvaxia (CYD-TDV) by Sanofi Pasteur, was first licensed in December, 2015, in Mexico.
 It has been registered for use in individuals 9-45 years of age living in endemic areas.
 CYD-TDV is a live recombinant tetravalent vaccine based on the yellow fever 17d backbone and is registered as a 3-dose vaccine given on a 0/6/12 month schedule.
 Several other vaccine candidates are in clinical or pre-clinical development.

 Registration of a vaccine is a separate process to public health recommendations for use of a vaccine.
 There are currently no WHO recommendations for use of a dengue vaccine.
-The WHO Strategic Advisory Group of Experts (SAGE) on Immunization is currently reviewing the evidence and will advise WHO (likely in April 2016) on recommended use of a dengue vaccine.
-Main considerations include vaccine safety, vaccine efficacy, disease burden, programmatic suitability, and cost-effectiveness.
-Formal WHO guidance on public health use will only be issued following the SAGE assessment.
+The WHO Strategic Advisory Group of Experts (SAGE) on Immunization reviewed CYD-TDV in April 2016 and recommended countries consider introduction of the vaccine only in geographic settings (national or subnational) with high endemicity.
+A WHO vaccine position paper will be published outlining WHO recommendations in July 2016.

 WHO recommends prevention of dengue through vector control methods such as mosquito habitat removal and use of insecticides.
 Integrated vector control, surveillance, case management, and future vaccines are the technical elements of WHO’s dengue control strategy.